kierandriscoll/js-sankeys/javascript.md

 Nb.
 JQuery is simpler way of selecting elements compared to using raw javascript such as *document.getElementById(id)*

 ## A Datatable in JS
+The **DataTables** library depends on JQuery so that it can be interactive (sortable/searchable/pagination..).

 ```html
 <div id="dt_container">
 <table id="table_id" class="display"></table>